Hashimoto’s symptoms can vary drastically from person to person.

 This variance in thyroid hormone levels can often trick both patients and providers which results in constant changes to thyroid hormone and various symptoms in the patient.

-When in reality the focus should be on the autoimmune and inflammatory component and NOT the thyroid hormone themselves.
+When in reality the focus should be on the autoimmune and inflammatory components and NOT the thyroid hormone themselves.

 Inflammatory changes cause a variety of symptoms related to your thyroid and related to other hormone systems in the body.

-These changes may lead to symptoms such as weight gain, fatigue and neurological symptoms that may complicate or worsen existing hypothyroid/hyperthyroid like symptoms.
+These changes may lead to symptoms such as weight gain (3), fatigue, and neurological symptoms that may complicate or worsen existing hypothyroid/hyperthyroid-like symptoms.

 - Erythrocyte sedimentation rate (ESR)